oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

 In this tutorial, we'll set up an app to help us keep track of what NASA facilities we've visited and which ones we still want to visit.

 Our app will be a monorepo with Okta authentication using React for the frontend and Fastify for the backend.
-[Fastify](https://www.fastify.io/) is a highly performant web framework with low overhead that we'll connect to a Postgresql database.
+[Fastify](https://www.fastify.io/) is a highly performant web framework with low overhead that we'll connect to a PostgreSQL database.
 We'll also use [Lerna](https://lerna.js.org/) to manage the frontend and backend apps in a monorepo.

 **Prerequisites**